Editorial standards

 Policy blocks

-They are written for readers first and keep search trust, disclosure logic, and editorial boundaries consistent.
+Public signal rules keep search trust, disclosure logic, and launch boundaries consistent.

 How stories are built

-KbeautyHunter is reader-first editorial.
-A story can be a desk explainer, a routine guide, a shopping judgment piece, or a trend filter, but the type should stay visible.
+KbeautyHunter is a Korean skincare launch agency and coordination desk with public signal pages.
+A story can be a desk explainer, a routine guide, a launch judgment piece, or a trend filter, but the type should stay visible.

 Sample and source handling